cancer

 Conclusion: Our results demonstrate that

-Cannabinoids produce a significant cytotoxic effect via a receptor-independent
+significant cytotoxic effect via a receptor-independent mechanism.

 Conclusion: Results presented here show that

-cannabinoids lead to apoptosis of pancreatic tumor cells via a CB(2) receptor
+of pancreatic tumor cells via a CB(2) receptor and de novo synthesized

-and de novo synthesized ceramide-dependent up-regulation of p8 and the
+ceramide-dependent up-regulation of p8 and the endoplasmic reticulum

-endoplasmic reticulum stress-related genes ATF-4 and TRB3.
+stress-related genes ATF-4 and TRB3.

 Cannabinoids inhibit the glycolytic pathway: